I’ll pray to call on the deity of fire

 Author Annie Mick started writing in January of 2019 when the ideas and characters crafted in her imagination needed to find their way onto the page.
 In an exclusive interaction with The Literary Juggernaut, Ms Mick, who currently resides in the state of Colorado in the US, a place where the sunsets are colourful and the mountains make for a beautiful landscape, says when she starts working on a book, she always knows who her main characters will be and the initial plot, but as the plot unfolds, she happens to tweak it.
 ‘Or it ends up tweaking me!’ she exclaims.

 Author Justin Monroe has always considered himself a writer.
-Even while struggling with dyslexia at Elementary School, the author, who, beyond a shadow of a doubt, is a great source of inspiration, considered Creative Writing his favourite subject.
+Even while struggling with dyslexia at Elementary School, the author, who, beyond a shadow of a doubt, proves to be a great source of inspiration, considered Creative Writing his favourite subject.
 ‘For my senior project at High School, I wrote my first full-length manuscript and did a research project on the publishing process.
-Back in 2002, the pathway to being published, and the self-publishing market, was so difficult, that I moved onto more practical career paths.
+Back in 2002, the pathway to being published besides the self-publishing market was so difficult that I moved onto more practical career paths.
 However, throughout college and most of my life, I always found time to write, whether stories, blog posts or Dungeons and Dragons campaigns,’ he begins, speaking to The Literary Juggernaut in an exclusive interaction.